 Thank you from the bottom of my heart, Dr. Dyer!

-Now, I encourage you to watch these fascinating interviews with him.
+So watch these fascinating interviews with him.

 Dr. Dyer is joining many other wonderful experts, who’ve generously provided endorsements, including Dr. Daniel Amen, Dr. Bernie Siegel, Brian Tracy, Dr. Joe Vitale, Marci Shimoff, Janet Bray Atwood, John Assaraf, and Brian Alman, Ph.D.